-But my visit to Norway changed all perceptions I had of winter.
-Norway does proper winter as the Brits would say!
-Snow capped mountains, completely iced roads and frozen lakes.
+My visit to Norway changed all perceptions I had of winter.
+Norway does proper winter, as the Brits would say!
+Snow-capped mountains, completely iced roads and frozen lakes.
+The complete package.

-If you’re thinking, that would imply sitting in a log cabin by a fireside with some hot chocolate and waiting for the Northern Lights to show up – you’re so wrong!
+If you’re thinking that would imply sitting in a log cabin by a fireside with some hot chocolate and waiting for the Northern Lights to show up, you’re so wrong, as there are different exciting things to do in Tromso.

 While many opt to visit Norway because of the Auroras, they are elusive.
 Many have visited for about a week and have had no luck with the lights!

-So rather than alienating yourself from civilisation and hunting only for the lights, it can be quite an adventure if you opt for one of these things to do during the day.
+So, rather than alienating yourself from civilisation and hunting only for the lights, it can be quite an adventure if you opt for some of these things to do in Tromso.

 This is addictive!
 And it isn’t too difficult.

 Ensure to wear helmets that will be provided.
-Balaclava’s and fur hats are provided too, but do carry your own to be safer (as they’re not heavy to take around too)
+Balaclavas and fur hats are provided too, but do carry your own to be safer (as they’re not heavy to take around)

 You can also chase the Northern Lights on snowmobiles.
 Many do provide evening trips.